Connects: Seattle, WA, to Dawson Creek, BC

 S 746.5 Junction with Highway 29 North which leads 11.7 miles north to Moberly Lake Provincial Park (camping, swimming) and 39.5 miles north to HUDSON’S HOPE (pop.
 970); food, gas, lodging.
 Camping at Beattie’s RV Park with full-service RV sites and suite rentals phone 250-783-5460 or email.
 Visitor Information.
 Major attractions in Hudson’s Hope include historic St. Peter’s Anglican United Church and the adjacent Hudson’s Hope Museum.
 Not to be missed are tours (May 19 to Sept.
 3, 2018) of the enormous W.A.C.
 Bennett Dam.

 S 749.2 Junction with Highway 29 South which leads 56.7 miles south to TUMBLER RIDGE (pop.
 2,500); food, gas, lodging (Trend Mountain Hotel & Conference Centre).
 Visitor information.
 Attractions include Dinosaur Discovery Gallery and the Tumbler Ridge Global Geopark.
 Gravel road access to Kinuseo Falls (37 miles south from Tumbler Ridge).

 S 782 Groundbirch (unincorporated); store, liquor outlet, gas, diesel, propane.

 S 797 Junction with Heritage Highway 52, which leads 59.6 miles south to Tumbler Ridge.

 S 804.8 Junction with Highway 2 (Alaska Highway).
 Eastbound travelers turn south (right) for DAWSON CREEK (pop.
-11,800), all services.
+12,978), all services.
 Visitor information at NAR Park.
-Mile “O” Park & Campground adjacent Pioneer Village and Alaska Highway to Fort St. John and points north.
+Turn north (left) for Mile “O” Park & Campground adjacent Pioneer Village and Alaska Highway to Fort St. John and points north.